by Renee Brown

 The Second Edition of the Oxford English Dictionary is twenty volumes, consisting of 21,730 pages.
 This massive reference weights 137.72 pounds and took 6,243 pounds of ink to print a single copy of the completed work.
 There are 291,500 entries with fifty-nine million words and 350 million characters.
 The longest entry is the word “set” which has 430 senses, 60,000 words, and 326,000 characters.
 In the Second Edition are 2,436,600 quotations.
 The most often quoted work is the Bible with 25,000 references; the most often quoted author is Shakespeare with 33,300 references.
 Hamlet alone is quoted almost 1600 times in the dictionary (Oxford).

 In 1992 the text was printed on CD-ROM.
 This project included 120 typists and fifty proofreaders.
 The endeavor prices at 13.5 million US dollars and took five years to complete (Oxford).
 Recently the OED has gone online.
 It took eighteen months and 150 typists to input the dictionary into the correct format (Elliott).
 Five hundred and forty megabytes of memory are used to hold the complete dictionary (Oxford).
 In order to get the software development needed to input the information, Oxford University Press spent over one million US dollars (Elliott).
 Never has the dictionary been profitable to Oxford University Press which spent approximately fifty-five million US dollars to fund the revision program (Oxford).
-Today there is a website for the Oxford English Dictionary where people can look up words among other things at www.oed.com.
-There is also a “word of the day” site produced by the OED at http://oed.com/cgi/display/wotd.
+Today there is a website for the Oxford English Dictionary.
+There is also a “word of the day” site produced by the OED on the website.

 The Third Edition of the dictionary is due in 2020, but until then, the OED is continually updated with the release of Supplements (Sharpiro “Dictionary” par.
 25).
 Some interesting words and phrases which have found a home in the dictionary, although they may seem as though they do not belong are chat room, chick flick, duh, munchies, wedgie, and wussy (Sharpiro “Short List” par.
 2-11).
 Others include Grinch, beltway, lap dance, road rage, and get real (Sharpiro “Dictionary” par.
 7).
 The longest word in the dictionary is forty-five letters long: Pneumonoultramicroscopicsilicovolcanoconiosis, a lung disease “caused by inhaling very fine ash and sand dust” (Sharpio “Short List” par.
 13).